16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 16% chromium, 0.5% silicon

-Grade 430 is known for its formability and impressive corrosion resistance, coupled with practical mechanical characteristics.
+Grade 430 is known for its formability, impressive corrosion resistance, and practical mechanical properties.
 It is resistant to citric acid, nitric acid, and sulfur gases.

-This alloy is usually available in bar form so that it can be easily used in automatic screw machines.
-And since it contains no nickel or molybdenum, it is less costly than any of the 300 series stainless steel.
+This alloy is usually available in bar form, making it easy to use in automatic screw machines.
+And since it contains no nickel or molybdenum, it is less costly than any of the 300-series stainless steels.

-Grade 430 is primarily used to construct warehouse and transport devices for the sugar industry, rail and road vehicles, sound absorbers, and container building.
+Grade 430 is primarily used to construct warehouses and transport devices for the sugar industry, rail and road vehicles, sound absorbers, and container buildings.

 Austenitic Chromium-Nickel Alloys